swapneel001/LQR-4-DOF-Manipulator/README.md

 ## Getting Started

 ### Prerequisites
-- MATLAB (developed with R2021b)
+- MATLAB (developed with R2024a)
-- Optional: CVX optimization toolbox for enhanced trajectory smoothing
+-  CVX optimization toolbox for enhanced trajectory smoothing

 ### Installation
 1. Clone this repository
-2. If you have CVX installed, ensure it's in your MATLAB path for enhanced trajectory smoothing
+2. Install CVX and ensure it's in your MATLAB path for enhanced trajectory smoothing

 ### Running the Simulation
 1. Open MATLAB and navigate to the project directory